495-Labs-Projects/TempConverter/README.md

 <h1>Part 3: Ruby Blocks</h1>

 <ol>
 <li><p>In this part of the lab, you will work through block problems from previous 67-272 exam.
-This section contains 5 problems, but you only need to complete the first 2 for full credit.
+This section contains 4 problems, but you only need to complete the first 2 for full credit.
 However, you are encouraged to complete them all if time allows!
 They will be good practice for future exams and your projects.</p></li>
 <li><p>In each problem you will be given an expected output, and your task is to write a block that will generate this output.
 You can complete the problems in a separate file, and run it the same way as TempConverter.</p></li>
-<li><p>Add the following dictionaries to the top of your file, as these will be the ones you manipulate in the problems.</p></li>
+<li><p>Add the following dictionaries to the top of your file, as these will be used in the problems.</p></li>
 <div class="highlight highlight-ruby"><pre>
 cast = {bob_parr: :incredibles, helen_parr: :incredibles, lucius: :incredibles,
         edna: :incredibles, woody: :toy_story, buzz: :toy_story, bopeep: :toy_story,